GDPR and Canadian Business: Be prepared

 To comply, you’ll need to know how the GDPR defines personal data, where it’s located in your business, how it’s used, who can access it, and much more.
-Learn how data management software and services from SAS can help at all stages of the data protection life cycle in this whitepaper and attend this webinar.
+Learn how data management software and services from SAS can help at all stages of the data protection life cycle in this ebook and watch this on demand webinar.

 Dan Finerty, Pre-sales specialist, Data Management, SAS Canada is a 30 year veteran in the Information Management discipline.
 He is currently responsible in for providing guidance to customers to maximize their return on investment in Advanced Analytics through the strategic deployment Data Management capabilities.